AWS MemoryDB¶

 Install Func¶

-It is recommended to activate the TrueWatch Integration - Extensions - DataFlux Func (Automata): all prerequisites are automatically installed, please proceed with the script installation.
+It is recommended to activate TrueWatch Integration - Extension - DataFlux Func (Automata): All prerequisites are automatically installed, please proceed with script installation.

 If deploying Func manually, refer to Manual Func Deployment